 - And other documents related to the project

 4) What is the command to add a file or dir?

 - svn add dirname

 5) List out the common subversion commands?

-6) Explain what is the difference between commit and update?
+6) What is the difference between commit and update?

 7) Explain how you can apply a patch in SVN?

-8) Mention what is the command to create a new directory under version control?
+8) What is the command to create a new directory under version control?

 - svn mkdir directory